Xbox Cloud Gaming: Games

-The Xbox Series X's backward compatibility allows xCloud to retain the existing library of Xbox games while adding new games from the Xbox Series X. The Xbox Game Pass Library currently lists 382 cloud-enabled games.
-The list includes Halo: The Master Chief Collection, Forza Horizon 4, The Outer Worlds, Yakuza Kiwami 2, and Microsoft Flight Simulator.
+The Xbox Series X/S's backward compatibility allows xCloud to retain the existing library of Xbox games while adding new games from the Xbox Series X/S. The Xbox Game Pass Library currently lists 382 cloud-enabled games.
+The list includes Halo: The Master Chief Collection, Forza Horizon 5, The Outer Worlds, Yakuza Kiwami 2, and Microsoft Flight Simulator.
 Microsoft has also announced plans to expand the list of cloud-enabled games to include select Xbox games that Xbox Game Pass Ultimate members have purchased from the Microsoft Store.

 Hellblade: Senua's Sacrifice was the first game to support full touch controls.
 Touch controls have since been added to another 186 games.

 Microsoft introduced cloud play support for selected original Xbox and Xbox 360 titles using its backward compatibility program starting in March 2021 with 16 titles available.
 Players are able to use cloud-based saved games from the original release of these titles if they have used that service as part of Xbox Live Gold.
 Some of the games also support official touch controls when played on mobile devices.

 Reception

 The service received generally positive initial impressions from reviewers.
-Playing over a T-Mobile LTE connection with just 25Mbps download speed caused no effect on image quality.
+Playing over a T-Mobile LTE connection with just 25 Mbit/s download speed caused no effect on image quality.
 Even while playing on a moving bus and train, there was no noticeable loss of image quality.

 Reviewers also reported that starting up games on the phone feels faster because the games are running on more powerful remote servers rather than a hard drive on a console.
 Load times are also minimized and closer to a PC gaming experience.

 Hardware

 Xbox Cloud Gaming runs via Microsoft's 54 Azure cloud computing centers, hosted in 140 countries.

 Microsoft upgraded its server blades to the more capable Xbox Series X hardware in 2021.

-The service is designed to work with phones, either with touchscreen controls or game controller over Bluetooth.
+The service is designed to work with phones, either with touchscreen controls or a game controller over Bluetooth.
 Notable supported controller models include: